p0ntan/vteam-root/README.md

 ### user-app-client

 ## Setup
 See the .env.example for needed .env-variables to run the system locally.
-You also have to create .env-files for all the clients used in the system (admin/user/user), check what is needen in each of these repos.
+You also have to create .env-files for all the clients used in the system (admin/user/user), check what is needed in each one of these repos.

 With all .env-files in place, run the repo with the following command to build all the docker-containers and start the system.